-I consider it a positive pat on the back and I really think the award should go to my wife Britt as well.
+I consider it a positive pat on the back and I really think the award also should be given to my wife Britt.
 She has largely kept the family together, while I played my bass.
 And then I’m guessing that the Corona crisis has been pushing a crowd of new honorary candidates in front of it into the uncertain future, and now revenge should be taken.

 My bass fingers got busy working, and when I received my award, it happened together with Kjeld Lauritsen, who was also the award recipient, and we signed with the Argentine musician Astor Piazolla’s composition “Oblivion”.
 This piece of music stood out, by our mutual agreement, as being less in the Webster style.
 Nice room for the sound because we were only two, and a very nice response from the audience.
 It greatly contributed to the breadth of the program.
 I had a festive afternoon, went to a hotel with my wife and drove to my hometown Aarhus the next day.